futureversecom/sylo-ethereum-contracts/docs/spec.md

 `scan` function.
 It will create and append a `DirectoryEntry` based on the sum of the total managed stake the Node has, plus any unclaimed staking rewards.

-There are no explicit parameters for this function though only allows a Node to call this function once per epoch.
-It is in the Node's best interest to call this function near the end of the current epoch, in order to maximize the amount of unclaimed reward that can be used for the directory entry.
+There are no explicit parameters for this function, though it only allows a Node to call this function once per epoch.
+It is in the Node's best interest to call this function near the end of the current epoch, in order to maximize the amount of unclaimed reward that can be included as stake in the next Epoch's directory entry.

 #### *scan*